Best Knife Sharpener Reviews 2020

 3. Safety Always Matters

 You shouldn’t have to worry too much about this point when you are buying a quality product from a respected company, but it should be addressed nonetheless.
-Anytime you are sharpening your knives; you need to be careful and make sure you are using the equipment in the proper way.
+Anytime you are sharpening your knives; it’d be a good idea to be very careful and make sure you are using the equipment in the proper way.
 Never move the knives around in a way that could be dangerous, and keep your fingers (and everything else) clear of the area where the actual sharpening takes place.

 4. Surface Material

-As you look through the options for manual knife sharpeners, you will notice that there are a number of different materials that can be used actually to do the work of sharpening the knife blade.
+As you look through the options for manual knife sharpeners or even sharpening stone, you will notice that there are a number of different materials that can be used actually to do the work of sharpening the knife blade.
 Some of the options you are likely to run into include tungsten carbide, ceramic, and diamond.
 As you might expect, the diamond option is the hardest, and it is also typically the most expensive.
 A good diamond surface can do a tremendous job of sharpening a blade, but you will likely have to pay for the convenience.

 In terms of the surface that is offered on each of the sharpeners listed, you will notice that many of them advertise a grit rating, again much like in the world of sandpaper.
 A lower number equals a rougher surface on this scale.
 A rating that is around 100 would indicate a rough surface meant to start work on a dull knife while something in the 1000s would be a finer surface for finish work.